Save to My DOJO

 VHDX Block Sizes

 The block size for a VHDX has nothing to do with anything that you know about block sizes for disks in any other context.
-For VHDX, block size is the increment by which a dynamically-expanding disk will grow when it needs to expand to hold more data.
+For VHDX, the block size is the increment by which a dynamically-expanding disk will grow when it needs to expand to hold more data.
 It can only be set at creation time, and only when you use PowerShell or native WMI commands to build the VHDX.
 For a fixed disk, it is always 0:

 The default block size is 32 megabytes.
 This means that if a VHDX does not have enough space to satisfy the latest write request and has not yet reached the maximum configured size, the VHDX driver will allocate an additional 32 megabytes for the VHDX and will perform the write.
-If that is insufficient, it will continue allocating space in 32 megabyte blocks until the write is fully successful.
-While this article is not dedicated to dynamically expanding VHDXs, I want to point out that there is persistent FUD that these expansion events kill performance.
+If that is insufficient, it will continue allocating space in 32-megabyte blocks until the write is fully successful.
+While this article is not dedicated to dynamically expanding VHDXs, I want to point out that there is a persistent FUD that these expansion events kill performance.

 The people making that claim have absolutely no idea what they’re talking about.
 A heavily-written VHDX will either reach its maximum size very quickly and stop expanding or it will re-use blocks that it has already allocated.
 A VHDX simply cannot spend a significant portion of its lifetime in expansion, therefore it is impossible for expansion to cause a significant performance impact.

 Expansion events will cause the new data blocks to be physically placed in the next available storage block on the management operating system’s file space.
 This, of course, will likely lead to the VHDX file becoming fragmented.
-Disk fragmentation in the modern datacenter is mostly a bogeyman used to terrify new administrators and sell unnecessary software or oversell hardware to uneducated decision makers, so expect to be confronted with a great deal of FUD about it.
+Disk fragmentation in the modern datacenter is mostly a bogeyman used to terrify new administrators and sell unnecessary software or oversell hardware to uneducated decision-makers, so expect to be confronted with a great deal of FUD about it.
 Just remember that disk access is always scattered when multiple virtual machines share a storage subsystem and that your first, best way to reduce storage performance bottlenecks is with more array spindles/SSDs.

-For Linux systems, there is a soft recommendation to use a 1 megabyte block size.
+For Linux systems, there is a soft recommendation to use a 1-megabyte block size.
 Space is allocated differently with the Linux file systems than NTFS/ReFS.
 With the 32 megabyte default, you will find much more slack space inside a Linux-containing VHDX than you will inside a Windows-containing VHDX.
 The recommendation to use the smaller block size can be considered soft because it doesn’t really hurt anything to leave things be — your space utilization just won’t be as efficient.

 VHDX Sector Sizes

 The term sector is somewhat outdated because it refers to a method of mapping physical drives that no one uses anymore.
 In more current terms, it signifies the minimum amount of space that can be used to store data on a disk.
-So, if you want to write a bit of data to the disk that is smaller than the sector size, it will pad the rest of the space with zeroes.
+So, if you want to write a bit of data to the disk that is smaller than the sector size, it will fill the rest of the space with zeroes.
 The logical sector size is the smallest amount of data that the operating system will work with.
 The physical sector size is the smallest amount of data that the physical device will use.
 They don’t necessarily need to be the same size.

 If the logical sector size is smaller than the physical sector size, read and write operations will be larger on the actual hard drive system.
-The operating system will discard the excess from read operations.
+The operating system will discard the excess from reading operations.
 On write operations, the physical drive will only make changes to the data indicated by the operating system although it may need to touch more data space than was called for.
 There are a great many discussions over “performance” and “best” and the like but they are all largely a waste of time.
 The VHDX driver is an intermediate layer responsible for translating all requests as best it can.
 The true performance points are all in the physical disk subsystem.
 To make your I/Os the fastest, use faster hardware.
 Do not waste time trying to tinker with VHDX sector sizes.

 Remember that “portability” is a major component of virtualization.
 If you do spend a great deal of time ensuring that your VHDX files’ sector sizes are perfectly in-line with your physical subsystem, you may find that your next storage migration places your VHDXs in a sub-optimal configuration.
 The “best” thing to do is use the defaults for sector sizes and let the VHDX driver take care of it.